LitzN/KetoMeals/README.md

          was visible and functional and had relevant products.
     * Functionality: Logged in user
         * I searched for the word tomato.
 I selected the first result and the full recipe appeared.
 The recipe was from a different user and so a favourite button appeared.
-When pressed led me to the logged in users my recipes page with the message "Favourite saved" and the recipe appearing in the user's favourites section.
+I pressed the add favourite button and was led to the logged in users 'my recipes' page with the message "Favourite saved" and the recipe appearing in the user's favourites section.
 The cookware promotion was visible and functional.
         * I cleared the result and searched for a recipe created by the logged in user.
 When opened, the correct information and cookware promotion appeared.
 The recipe also contained an edit and delete button.
 Edit button when pressed redirected to the editing page for the recipe with